raspberrypilearning/from-me-to-you/en/step_3.md

 Take a look at some Digital card projects that have been made using skills that you have learnt during the Looking after yourself projects.

 Whilst you are exploring, ask yourself:
-+ Who has the card been made for?
++ Can you guess who the card been made for?
-+ What is the theme of the card?
 + How has the digital maker communicated the theme?
-+ How have they made the card personal?
-+ How are text or audio messages accessed?
++ How does the user access the text or audio message?
 + What is the user interaction in the cards?
 It might be event blocks and/or a variable slider?

 Don't forget to click `See inside`{:class="block3motion"} to investigate how the projects have been made.